AustralianCancerDataNetwork/omop-graph/docs/usage/cli.md

 This command ingests pre-defined relationship classifications and mappings into the database.
 It categorizes standard OMOP relationships into semantic groups (e.g., Hierarchical, Lateral, Mapping) to enable more intelligent graph reasoning.

 ### Rationale
 The standard OMOP `relationship` table provides basic metadata, but lacks unified semantic "kinds" out of the box.
-This tool maps those relationships to a specific `ClassIDEnum` (like `EQUIVALENT`, `HIERARCHICAL`, or `IDENTITY`) and provides detailed inference descriptions used by the `KnowledgeGraph` facade.
+This tool maps those relationships to a specific `ClassIDEnum` (like `HIERARCHY`, `IDENTITY`, or `ASSOCIATION`) and provides detailed inference descriptions used by the `KnowledgeGraph` facade.

-### Prerequisites

-The command expects two CSV files to be present in the target directory:

 ### Prerequisites
 Before running the command, ensure your environment is configured with a `.env` file or exported variables: